Does provable absence of barren plateaus imply classical simulability?: Barren plateau-free models, polynomial subspaces, and simulation algorithms

 The proof of absence of barren plateaus is given in Ref.~\cite{park2023hamiltonian}, where such parametrized quantum circuit is shown to be equivalent to a time evolution driven by a single $k$-local Hamiltonian.
 In this new framework, the loss can be shown to avoid barren plateaus if the initial state is pure and satisfies an area law of entanglement.
 Hence, we have

-Given that $U(\thv)$ implements a short time evolution, the adjoint action of $U(\thv)$ on $O$ lives, with high probability for $\thv \sim \mathcal{P}$ , in an effective polynomially-sized subspace of operators acting on $\OC(1)$ qubits.
+Given that $U(\thv)$ implements a short time evolution, the adjoint action of $U(\thv)$ on $O$ lives, with high probability for $\thv \sim \mathcal{P}$ , in an effective polynomially-sized subspace of operators acting on $\OC(1)$ qubits (see the proof of Theorem~4 in Ref~\cite{lerch2024efficient} for a detailed proof).
 Thus, one has

 Since the operators in the small subspace are all acting on at most $\OC(1)$ qubits, we can utilize standard Pauli classical shadows on the initial state~\cite{huang2020predicting}.
-Then, since the parametrized quantum circuit can effectively be expressed as $U(\thv)\simeq e^{-i K \tau}$, where $K$ is a $k$-local Hamiltonian ($k\in\OC(1)$) and $\tau\in\OC(1/n)$, we know that the entanglement generated by the circuit is bounded, and we can efficiently compute the loss function via tensor networks.
+Then, since the parametrized quantum circuit can effectively be expressed as $U(\thv)\simeq e^{-i K \tau}$, where $K$ is a $k$-local Hamiltonian ($k\in\OC(1)$) and $\tau\in\OC(1/n)$, we know that the entanglement generated by the circuit is bounded, and we can efficiently compute the loss function via tensor networks or Pauli Propagation methods (with time and sample complexity guarantees provided by Theorems 2 and 4 in Ref.~\cite{lerch2024efficient}).
 Hence,